billbuchanan/esecurity/z_assessments/test01/README.md

 Test date: 13 Mar 2020 (open book test, taken over Moodle).

-Test time: Lab time for campus-based students (11am) or 6pm onwards for distance students.
+Test time: Lab time for campus-based students (11am) or 6pm onwards for distance students

+## Exam details
+It is an open book test.
+No copying and pasting is allowed for the questions, and answers will be checked against on-line sources for copying.
+A copied answer is likely to be graded with a score of zero.

 ## 1. Symmetric Key
 Key principles: Salting, AES, ECB, CBC, Key entropy.